a1800mod/docs-en/tutorials/Festivals.md

 ## Infotips

-To properly display the infotip you have to make your own Infotop for your festival.
+To properly display the infotip you have to make your own Infotip for your festival.

 ?> data/config/infotips/export.bin.xml